connorskees/connorskees.github.io/content/avx-png-filter.md

 <!-- title = "Researching the Use of Arbitrarily Wide SIMD Lanes to decode the PNG sub filter" -->
 <!-- title = "Decoding PNG Filters Using AVX2" -->

 PNG compression involves two schemes — filtering and DEFLATE.

 Filtering is a pre-processing step that operates row-by-row and is used to decrease entropy in the data.
 It works off the assumption that pixels and their neighbors are usually similar, but not necessarily the exact same.
 DEFLATE is a common lossless compression format combining LZ77 and Huffman coding.

 The part that we're interested in right now is filtering.
-You can find a pretty good explanation of the algorithms in the [PNG specification](https://www.w3.org/TR/PNG-Filters.html), but we'll walk through a quick summary of the parts that are relevant to us here.
+You can find a pretty good explanation of the algorithm in the [PNG specification](https://www.w3.org/TR/PNG-Filters.html), but we'll walk through a quick summary of the parts that are relevant to us here.

-Before we talk about how filtering works, I want to introduce the concept of a pixel and "bpp" or bits per pixel.
+Before we talk about the specifics of filtering, I want to introduce the concept of a pixel and "bpp" or bits per pixel.
 PNGs support a number of different color formats, and those formats can affect how we encode and decode pixels.
-There are two fields we care about — bit depth and color type.
+There are two fields we care about — color type and bit depth.

-Color type defines the channels that make up a pixel.
+Color type defines the channels or components that make up a pixel.
 In the RGBA color type, pixels consist of 4 channels — red, green, blue, and alpha.
 PNGs support simple grayscale, grayscale with alpha, RGB, RGBA, and an "indexed" color type that lets you assign an 8-bit integer to each color, though this only works if the image has at most 256 different colors.

 Bit depth defines the number of bits per channel.
 Certain color types only permit certain bit depths.
 If you're curious, the list of permitted combinations can be found in [the spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html#~:Bit%20depth:~:text=The%20allowed%20combinations%20are), but this isn't too important to us right now.